valentinkm/RedTeamCFA/LK_proposals/LK Proposal for Collaboration.md

 **First round: seperate studies:**

-In order to have a starting point of different perspectives, as well as to be able to investigate whether AC shows incremental improvements over preregistration, a preliminary simulation study should be pursued by both researchers on their own.
+In order to have a plausible starting point of different perspectives, a preliminary simulation study should be pursued by both researchers on their own.

 <ins>Procedure